 In our lab we are interested in factors that increase risk and provide protection during pre-adolescence and adolescent development.
 Our work integrates research on both normative and atypical developmental trajectories with the goal of understanding how we can support healthy development and intervene during critical transitions to reduce risk.
-Over the past decade we have focused on understanding risk and protective factors among adolescent girls and boys at high risk for violence and victimization.
-Our eight-year longitudinal study with these teens has produced important findings on the complexity of their mental health needs, the social contexts that place them at risk and the personal and relational factors that buffer them from adversity.
 Please see below for our current research projects:

 Strengthening Parent-Teen Relationships: Pathways to Improving Mental Health and Wellbeing of Aboriginal Youth and Caregivers

 Principle Investigators: Dr. Marlene M. Moretti; Annette McComb

 CIHR Team Grant: Pathways Implementation Research Team LOI